-The Husband works in the data networking industry and was previously a chef.
+The Husband works in the IT network industry and was previously a chef.
 That means he can make nice food for us as well as being extremely helpful with technology and other manly stuff around the house.
 He is the best cook in the house (apparently), although he doesn’t get to do most of the cooking now.
 He’s the tomato soup maker of the family.
 If he had his way the entire Veggie Garden would be planted in tomatoes.
 Sometimes he just needs a little bit of convincing to partake in my garden schemes and building projects, but he likes the part where food comes out at the other end.
 He is most happy in front of the computer.
 He has a bunch of different skills that just need an outlet to be tapped into.

 The Little Fulla